yairEO/tagify/README.md

 `setDisabled`              | `Boolean`                                                                               | Toggles "disabled" mode on/off
 `getPersistedData`         | `String`                                                                                | Get data for the specific instance by parameter
 `setPersistedData`         | `*`, `String`                                                                           | Set data for the specific instance.
 Must supply a second parameter which will be the key to save the data in the localstorage (under the tagify namespace)
 `clearPersistedData`       | `String`                                                                                | Clears data for the specific instance, by parameter.
-If the parameter is ommited, clears all persisted data related to this instance (by its `id` which was set in the instance's settings)
+If the parameter is omitted, clears all persisted data related to this instance (by its `id` which was set in the instance's settings)
 `setPlaceholder`           | `String`                                                                                | Sets the placeholder's value.
 [See demo](https://yaireo.github.io/tagify/#section-advance-options)

 ## Events